5.

 The paper was fully retracted in 2010, and Wakefield lost his medical license.
 Despite this, his claims sparked a wave of vaccine hesitancy that still lingers today.”

-Are you a Gamora?View Entire Post ›
+Every girl deserves a fluffy friend.View Entire Post ›